Villanova Bachelor of Science degree awarded to RNs through the Division of Nursing, College of Arts and Sciences, at Hallahan High School

 The Connelly Foundation announced an endowment of $4,000,000 to the College of Nursing on the occasion of its 50th Anniversary which was celebrated on April 26, 2003.
 This gift established an endowed deanship in the College of Nursing and provides resources for program and faculty development, technology related to nursing studies and Connelly-Delouvrier scholarships to help support nursing students with international and multi-cultural learning experiences.

-Fourteen-month second degree program option, BSNExpress, admits first students.
+Fourteen-month second degree accelerated program option, BSNExpress, admits first students.

 Inaugural class of 12 doctoral students begins the new PhD in Nursing program on June 1, 2004.